Government finance statistics - quarterly data

-Finland: The "ESS Guidelines on Seasonal Adjustment" are followed.
-The software used is Demetra 2.2.
-The method we used is Tramo-Seats.
-Moreover pre-treatment is done if necessary, for example outlier detection and correction.
+Finland: Tramo-Seats on Demetra 2.2.
+Pre-treatment is done if necessary, for example for outlier detection and correction.
 Total revenue and expenditure are estimated indirectly on the basis of their components and on sub-sector data.

 Net financial transactions is derived using a direct method of seasonal adjustment for the EU-27 and EA-17 (Tramo-Seats on Demetra+).

 As concerns GDP, no independent estimate is derived.